MSc

 Crisis and Operational Resilience

-Students will develop knowledge in risk management, crisis management, and resilience in the realm of industrial security concerns and operational risks.
+Build your knowledge of risk management, crisis management, and resilience when it comes to industrial security concerns and operational risks.

 Protecting Critical National Infrastructure